StratifyLabs/StratifyBlog/content/device/2013-10-02-A-FIFO-Buffer-Implementation.md

 ---

 ![FIFO](/images/fifo.svg)
-A FIFO buffer is a useful way of storing data that arrives at a microcontroller peripheral asynchronously but cannot be read immediately.
-One example is storing bytes incoming on a UART.
-Buffering the bytes eases the real-time requirements for the embedded firmware.
+A FIFO buffer is a useful way to store data that arrives at a microcontroller peripheral asynchronously but cannot be read immediately.
+An example of this is storing bytes that are incoming on a UART.
+Buffering the bytes can make it easier for the embedded firmware to handle the incoming data in real time.

-A FIFO buffer stores data on a first-in, first-out basis.
-The storage structure is typically an array of contiguous memory.
-Data is written to the "head" of the buffer and read from the "tail".
+A FIFO buffer is a type of data storage that operates on a first-in, first-out basis.
+It typically uses an array of contiguous memory to store data.
+Data is written to the "head" of the buffer and read from the "tail."
 When the head or tail reaches the end of the memory array, it wraps around to the beginning.
 If the tail runs into the head, the buffer is empty.
-But if the head runs into the tail, the buffer is full, and the implementation must define if the oldest data is discarded or the write is not completed.
-In the example, below the write is not completed.
+If the head runs into the tail, the buffer is full, and the implementation must determine whether the oldest data is discarded or the write is not completed.
+In the example below, the write is not completed.

 ## General Implementation

 The code below shows a general implementation of a FIFO buffer.
-The code assumes an overflow condition is not allowed (that is when the head meets the tail, the buffer is full and no more data can be written).
+It assumes that an overflow condition is not allowed, meaning that when the head meets the tail, the buffer is full and no more data can be written.

 ```c++
 typedef struct {